 how easy it can be to reach your daily goal of 4,700 mg.

-This great list includes your favorite fruits, nuts, seeds, vegetables, legumes, and grains.
+This great list will include your favorite fruits, vegetables, nuts, seeds, grains, and legumes.

-And it also includes your favorite seafood and animal foods.
+This list will also include your favorite seafood and animal foods.

 Luckily, there are a lot of food sources of potassium and

 potassium rich foods when you know what foods to look for and what foods to avoid.

 And no one should have a problem including more of this important electrolyte into their diet!